 Fast-forward to 1928.
 Bailey the farmer again became Bailey the capitalist.
 He decided to develop a large part of his farm southwest of his house.
 But wife Susa, whom Bailey had married in 1910, did not want the new residential addition to be platted with “square blocks.”
 She brought in Hare & Hare, a father-and-son landscape architecture firm in Kansas City, Missouri.
 Hare & Hare laid out Bailey’s upscale Monticello addition with curving streets.
 Hare & Hare would later design the landscaping of some of Fort Worth’s city parks (Botanic Garden, Fort Worth Zoo, Bluebonnet Circle Park), Oakhurst addition, and several public schools.

 In 1934 W. J. Bailey had to suffer through 1908 all over again.
-His son Cullen, former chief of police and twin brother of Thomas Bailey, came to W. J.’s office for a closed-door meeting.
+His son Cullen, former chief of police and twin brother of Thomas Bailey, came to W. J.’s office for a closed-door meeting with his father.
 Cullen then drove to Forest Park and killed himself.

 Once again, life goes on.
 By 1940 W. J. Bailey was eighty years old.
 He still lived in his 1905 farmhouse on White Settlement Road, but most of his original farmland had been developed, including Crestwood west of Greenwood Cemetery beginning in 1939.
 Son John Tilden was, like his father, a lawyer.
 And son William J. Jr. lived next door and managed the Greenwood nursery.